godotengine/godot-docs/classes/class_@globalscope.rst

 :ref:`MethodFlags<enum_@GlobalScope_MethodFlags>` **METHOD_FLAG_VIRTUAL_REQUIRED** = ``128``

 Flag for a virtual method that is required.
+In GDScript, this flag is set for abstract functions.

 .. _class_@GlobalScope_constant_METHOD_FLAGS_DEFAULT: